neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 )
 ```

 ## Logging
-A final feature of datashuttle is logging.
-Makes it easy.
-Simple photo
+A final feature of **datashuttle** is logging—whenever a folder is created or
+data transferred, full details are saved in the logs.
+This ensures
+a full history of the project is available at any time

 ***TODO ADD AN IMAGE OF LOGS IN GRAPHICAL INTERFACE**

 ## Getting started with **datashuttle**

-We have given a whistlestop tour of **datashuttle**'s key features here,
+We have given a brief tour of **datashuttle**'s key features,
 but full details on getting started can be found at our
 [website](https://datashuttle.neuroinformatics.dev/) and
 [getting started tutorial](https://datashuttle.neuroinformatics.dev/pages/tutorials/getting_started.html).

 We are very keen to get feedback on **datashuttle**.
 Standardisation is incredibly useful, but it should not come at the
-expense of in running day-to-day projects less easily than you currently
-are. **datashuttle** aims to make managing your project easier than
+expense of convenience. **datashuttle** aims to make managing your project easier than
-it currently is – if it is not, we want to hear how it can be improved.
+it currently is—if it is not, we want to hear how it can be improved.
 You can get in contact with get in contact through our
 [GitHub Issues](https://github.com/neuroinformatics-unit/datashuttle/issues)
 or